icesat2py/aok/README.md

 > [!WARNING]
 > This package is currently under active development to produce the most reliable calculations of Kd values.
 > The code is therefore unstable, may have significant uncertainties, and should be used with caution.
+> This repository contains Python code developed in collaboration to replicate the functionality of the original MATLAB scripts (https://github.com/emilyeidam/icesat-2_kdph
+) by Dr. Emily Eidam (emily.eidam@oregonstate.edu).
+The code facilitates processing ICESat-2 data to calculate the diffuse attenuation coefficient (Kd) based on space-based lidar photon profiles, following methods described in the original MATLAB code.
+Please cite appropriately both Python and the MATLAB version under the GNU GPLv3 license if you use this code in your research.

 [![All Contributors](https://img.shields.io/github/all-contributors/icesat2py/aok?color=ee8449&style=flat-square)](#contributors)